Relevant life plans explained

 How is a relevant life plan treated for inheritance tax?

-The plan doesn’t belong to the employee, so it doesn’t form part of their estate for inheritance tax purposes.
+If the plan is held in a discretionary trust, it doesn’t belong to the employee, so it won’t form part of their estate for inheritance tax purposes.

 But, like all non-pension discretionary trusts, the trust itself can be subject to periodic and exit charges.